Haawk666/AutomAl_6000_thesis_version/Docs/source/guides.rst

     #.
 Column detection has been performed, and the project now has information about 2D atomic positions.
 The project is now in a 'column' state.

     #.
-A spatial mapping algorithm has been performed, so each column now has information about the location of its 8 closest neighbours.
-The project is in 'spatial map' state.

-    #.
 Column characterization has been applied, and colums now have information about the probability of its own atomic species, its z-position, its neighbours in the opposite and same crystal plane, etc...
 The project is in a 'result' stage.

     #.
 Manual consideration of the data, and manual corrections and control has been performed by the user.
 This is the final state, and the project in now in a 'control' state.